dzecchino/CPE-322-Engineering-Design-VI/README.md

 Engineering Design VI

-This repository is for all of my courework for E 322
+This repository is for all of my coursework for E 322.